-Notes to Consolidated Financial Statements for the year ended 31 December 2020 (in millions of Russian Roubles)
+Notes to Consolidated Financial Statements for the year ended 31 December 2021

 These circumstances lead to the fact that tax risks in the Russian Federation are much higher than in other countries.
 Management believes that it has provided adequately for tax liabilities based on its interpretations of applicable Russian tax legislation, official pronouncements and court decisions.
 However, the interpretation of these provisions by the relevant authorities may be different and, if they can prove the correctness of their position, this could have a significant impact on the consolidated financial statements.